firefly-iii/docs/new-docs/advanced-installation/cron.md

 If you prefer you can use `systemd` to run the jobs on a recurring schedule similar to cron.
 You will need to create two files: a unit file and a timer file.

-Begin by creating a new file instructing systemd what to run, `firefly-cron.service`.
+Begin by creating a new file instructing systemd what to run, `firefly-iii-cron.service`.

 ```
 [Unit]
-Description=Firefly recurring transactions
+Description=Firefly III recurring transactions
 Requires=httpd.service php-fpm.service postgresql.service

 [Service]